-The benefit resulting from the exercise of stock options is calculated as the difference between the price paid by the beneficiary and the fair market value at date of exercise.
+The benefit resulting from the exercise of stock options is calculated as the difference between the price paid by the beneficiary and the fair market value at the date of the exercise.

 |Other (if applicable)

-* On condition that the stock options provided refer to services rendered in Greece.
+* On condition that the stock options provide refer to services rendered in Greece.

 The importation and exportation of foreign currency into and out of Greece is unrestricted.
 Both residents and non-residents may maintain foreign currency accounts with banks in Greece.
 Such accounts may be credited with any foreign currency which arises from Greece or abroad, including foreign bank notes and foreign exchange which is purchased with Euros.
 The funds and interest thereon may be freely transferred abroad by residents and non-residents.
 No tax relief is available for foreign exchange losses and foreign exchange gains are not taxable per se.

-There is no income tax on the disposal of a principal residence in Greece.
+There is a capital gain tax on the disposal of a principal residence in Greece.